ahtraddis/cerealometer-hardware/README.md

 Since this is a learning project expected to evolve, just about everything is built around reuseable parts and modules, impermanently assembled.
 If that doesn't suit you, make a new plan, Stan!

 ### Mounting the load cells
-The load cells used here work by measuring stress applied to a small  aluminum beam against which a strain guage is mounted.
+The load cells used here work by measuring stress applied to a small  aluminum beam against which a strain gauge is mounted.
 When weight is applied, there's a small change in resistance which is amplified by the HX711 chip.
-To get an adequate signal, the cell must be mounted as shown.
+To get an full-range signal, the cell must be mounted as shown.

 As luck would have it, two of the ArtMinds framed pallet boards pressed together result in just the right thickness for a perfect load cell sandwich!
 Such a good fit, it's almost... ce-REAL. 🙄

 I reused the screws and acrylic blocks that came with the MakerHawk kits, added nylon spacers, and nibbled out openings in the top of the shelf to get the wood plaques at the right height.

 ### Wiring the LEDs
 I hate soldering, and avoid it when I can.
-Case in point: 24 LED legs whch need to be wired up to the MAX7219.
+Case in point: 24 LED legs whch need to be wired up to the SX1509 breakouts.
 So, I used SchmartBoard female jumpers, which are designed for header pins but have enough grip to stay on the LED legs.

 ## Building Your Own